Budgeting & Cash Flow

 Practical tips to help you navigate budgeting with variable income.

-1. Create a Flexible Budget
+1. Create a Flexible Budget that Works with Your Income

 The first step is to develop a budget that accommodates your fluctuating income.
 Instead of a rigid monthly budget, it'll make more sense to create a flexible one that adjusts based on your earnings.
 Start by listing your essential expenses—rent, utilities, groceries—and allocate a fixed portion of your income to these necessities first.